 It is getting that time of year again, the weather is about to change and it is time to consider a destination for a winter getaway.
 I know my boyfriend and I have been throwing around a few ideas.
 Not every trip has to be an adventure.
 Especially when life gets hectic, it is nice to have a low key week-long getaway.

-I won’t claim to be a Mexico expert, since I have only had one week long visit, however here are my dos and don’ts for Puerto Vallarta.
+I won’t claim to be a Mexico expert since I have only had a one-week long visit, however here are my dos and don’ts for Puerto Vallarta.

 Don’t just stay cooped up in your resort.
 We met quite a few regulars that come every year and all they do is sit by the pool and enjoy frosty beverages.
 I remember talking to a few of them at happy hour and telling them about my days adventures and they admitted to never leaving the resort.
 I highly recommend planning a few excursions.

 Do book tours.
 They are pricey, but you can negotiate and get a deal.
 We booked a few tours through Vallarta Adventures and they were the highlights of our trip.
 The staff are very well trained and knowledgeable.
 They made for an entertaining day.
 We went to Marietas Islands and it was very beautiful.
 We also went during the whale migrating season, so we got a see a few whales on our journey.

 Don’t pay to swim with the dolphins.
 What a depressing experience this was, I couldn’t decide how I felt about it, so I just went for it.
 The dolphins are cooped up in a small pool and they have no where to go.
 They charged me $50 for my pictures because they do not allow you to bring your own cameras.
 The dolphins do the same tricks twice a day.
 I felt so bad for them.
 Our guide mentioned that a dolphin saved her from drowning when she was a child.
 She recommended we wake up early in the morning and see the dolphins then.
 We borrowed a kayak from our resort and paddled out.
 This is a much better idea, they are wild animals, so why not see them in the wild.